Inkscape: Object manipulation

-Every object in the drawing can be subjected to arbitrary affine transformations: moving, rotating, scaling, skewing and a configurable matrix.
+Every object in the drawing can be subjected to arbitrary affine transformations: moving, rotating, scaling, skewing, and a configurable matrix.
 Transformation parameters can be specified numerically.
 Transformations can snap to angles, grids, guidelines and nodes of other objects, or be aligned in specified direction, spaced equally, scattered at random.

-Objects can be grouped together.
+Objects can be grouped.
 Groups of objects behave similarly to objects.
 Objects in a group can be edited without having to ungroup them first.

 The Z-order determines the order in which objects are drawn on the canvas.
 Objects with a high Z-order are drawn on top of objects lower in the Z-order.
 Order of objects can be managed either using layers, or by manually moving the object up and down in the Z-order.
-Layers can be locked or hidden, preventing modifying and accidental selection.
+Layers can be locked or hidden, preventing modification and accidental selection.

 The Create Tiled Clones tool allows symmetrical or grid-like drawings using various plane symmetries.

 Appearance of objects can be further changed by using masks and clipping paths, which can be created from arbitrary objects, including groups.

 The style attributes are 'attached' to the source object, so after cutting/copying an object onto the clipboard, the style's attributes can be pasted to another object.

 Objects can also be moved by manually entering the location coordinates in the top toolbar.
 Even additions and subtractions can be done this way.